jpverkamp/blog/content/reviews/books/Terry Pratchett/Discworld/Discworld - Witches/1 - Equal Rites.md

 Overall, I'm greatly looking forward to reading this subseries next.
 I don't know if it follows Granny, Esk, or both, but I think any which way is going to be an interesting read.

 Aside the first: I've been listening to the Discworld books on audiobook this time around.
-This is the first that's been narrated by a woman ({{< goodreads author="Celia Imrie" >}}).
+This is the first that's been narrated by a woman (Celia Imrie).
 It's quite well done.

-Aside the second: While listening to Discworld, I've also been reading [[Seventh Son]]() by {{< goodreads author="Orson Scott Card" >}}.
+Aside the second: While listening to Discworld, I've also been reading [[Seventh Son]]() by [[Orson Scott Card]]().
 Given that the latter is all about the seventh son of a seventh son, it's amusing reading them concurrently.
 They're very different books, however.